fylfot/cb-heroku-buildback/README.md

 ## Requirements

-1. For the buildpak to work correctly, your repo with ChicagoBoss config should be flat with no subdirectories containing app code, located directly in `root`.
+1. For the buildpack to work correctly, your repo with ChicagoBoss config should be flat with no subdirectories containing app code, located directly in `root`.

 2. You need to create Procfile in your repo (example in this repo), but that Procfile is not using ChicagoBoss init.sh because, you must add few important commands: